PKUSoftwareEngineeringTeam/Allay/doc/user/getting-started/file-structure.md

 ```
 .
-|── static              # Static files which can be directly accessed
+├── allay.toml      # The configuration file of your blog
 ├── content         # Your markdown files go here
 ├── public          # Generated static files will be placed here
-├── themes              # Themes directory
+├── static          # Static files which can be directly accessed
-└── allay.toml          # The configuration file of your blog
+└── themes          # Themes directory
 ```

 - `static/`: This directory contains static files such as images and PDF files.
 These files will be copied directly to the `public/` directory during the build process and can be accessed directly via URLs.